The Center for INTERIM Programs

 I was strangely calm that following weekend.
 Nothing really eventful happened until I sat down with a cup of coffee and the local newspaper on Sunday morning.
 My decision to "go home and sit and be quiet" was about to pay off.
 The cover article in one of the sections was entitled "Spreading Your Wings" and it described organizations that helped people explore the world by volunteering for diverse organizations scattered across the globe.
 I cried again.
 I had an answer in 36 hours, and my path was now illuminated before me.

-In our initial meeting, Neil and I hit it off quite well.
-I told him I wanted to spend the next year of my life in the outdoors with animals.
+In our initial meeting, I told Neil that I wanted to spend the next year of my life in the outdoors with animals.
 He opened my mind to a world of opportunity that was unimaginable.
 My path got clearer still.
 Our initial interview lasted several hours and, armed with a database at his fingertips, Neil sent me off with a few dozen volunteer opportunities to peruse.
 Within 3 months I had rented my house and was driving cross-country on my first adventure.

-Following Utah, a non-Interim program took me to the Himalayan Mountains of India, in the Ladakh region.
-I volunteered there for a fledgling school called The Siddhartha School Project.
-My tasks included everything from helping with student health exams, to helping plan and manage the construction of their first school building.
+Following Utah, my next program took me to the Himalayan Mountains of India, in the Ladakh region.
+I volunteered there for a fledgling school where my tasks included everything from helping with student health exams, to helping plan and manage the construction of their first school building.
 In my free time, I traveled to remote villages with a Tibetan monk, where host monks rolled out the red carpet and allowed us into ancient monasteries, long closed to the public.
 Some of these were more than 1500 years old.

 When I returned from India, I volunteered for three weeks for an organization in Vermont.
 We improved sections of trail in need of maintenance, and actually re-located a short section of the Appalachian Trail.
 I gained a full appreciation for the effort involved in building and maintaining hiking trails.
 That was hard work!